 Google Pixel 5a

-Google has a history of releasing a more budget-friendly version of their current flagship phone, as seen in the Google Pixel 3a and the Pixel 4a.
+Google has a history of releasing a more budget-friendly version of its current flagship phone, including the Google Pixel 3a and the Pixel 4a.
 Right now, the Pixel 5 dominates Google’s lineup, but the stopgap Pixel 4a 5G is the latest lower-cost model.

 Unfortunately for us, we’re likely going to have to keep waiting.
-Google waited to release the Pixel 4a and 4a 5G until later in the year last year — when Google I/O was canceled anyway — and it’s poised to follow that new release schedule in 2021.
+Google waited to release the Pixel 4a and 4a 5G until later in the year last year — when Google I/O was canceled — and it’s poised to follow that new release schedule in 2021.
 After rumors swirled about an upcoming Pixel 5a being canceled outright, Google made an official statement that the Pixel 5a will be released “later this year.”
-That certainly doesn’t align with a Google I/O that’s coming just over a month later.
+That certainly doesn’t align with a Google I/O event that’s coming less than a month from now.

 Google App updates